Andrew-S-Rosen/cbe504/main.typ

 $ ce("H2 + Br2 -> 2 HBr"). $<eq:hbr_eq>
 If the reaction were elementary, the rate law would be $r = k conc("H2") conc("Br2")$.
 However, this functional form is known to disagree with kinetic data, which points to a one-half order in #ce("Br2") at low conversions of the reagents.
-For this reason, one can immediately conclude that the reaction is not elementary and must, instead, be composed of several substituent elementary reactions with the formation of transient --- but kinetically important --- intermediates.
+For this reason, one can immediately conclude that the reaction is not elementary and must, instead, be composed of several substituent elementary reactions with the formation of transient---but kinetically important---intermediates.
 A more representative rate law for #ref(<eq:hbr_eq>) can be found by postulating elementary steps, applying approximations as needed, and solving for a closed-form solution, which we will do below.

 First, we must come up with plausible mechanistic steps.